When Does Verification Pay Off?

 Although tasks that are easy to solve are typically easier to verify, some tasks are inherently easier to verify.
 These include synthetic problems with logical or structured reasoning (e.g., 3SAT, Sudoku) and real-world tasks relying primarily on mathematical reasoning rather than extensive factual recall (e.g., GSM8K, AIME).
 Such tasks also yield larger gains from test-time rejection sampling with verifiers.

-• Prefer verifiers that “think differently” from the solver.
+• Prefer verifiers that "think differently" from the solver.
 Solution-distribution similarity increases false positives and reduces gains.
-Practitioners should therefore prefer verifiers from different model families or training distributions than the solver.

 BibTeX